Equiel-1703/Equiel-1703/README.md

 # Hello!
-I'm Henrique Rodrigues!
+I'm Henrique Rodrigues 👨🏻‍💻

+I'm a passionate developer with a strong foundation in low-level programming, especially in C and C++, with a special focus on parallel programming (OpenMP and pthreads).

+I also have solid experience with Computer Graphics with WebGL, Java and web development with HTML5, CSS, and JavaScript.

-Always looking forward to learn something new!
+🚀 Always coding something cool!

 <!-- Github stats -->
 <div align="center">